00fox/Ds2vJoy/README.md

   * R: an action will be effected on release
   * M: if Mouse will be in used

+## vJoy editing
 ![vJoy Editing](Doc/4.png)

 - First row is source
 - Solo is central led and battery status
-- Height ones are destination
+- Eight ones are destination
 - Group of checkboxes is for mouse
 - Group of numbers is either for special mouse actions,
   - or to use mouse in a grid (divided or not) and not the full screen